bauglir/graduation-presentation/traditional-methods/01-why-a-problem.md

 # Traditional Methods

-* Exponential growth in number of parameters
+* Have exponential growth of optimization time in number of parameters

 * Require a large number of signals

-* Take a long time to find optimal settings
+* Take a long time to find optimal parameters

+.notes Exponential growth is an issue that can be handled.
+Optimization is time-consuming, because evaluation of EL is time-consuming